 Short-term Care Quality

-We gave this facility an A in short-term care.
-Our short-term care ratings are important for residents needing rehabilitation.
-Rehabilitation typically utilizes higher levels of skilled nursing.
-Skilled nursing includes a vast scope of services, ranging from registered nurses to physical and occupational therapists, as well as other variations of therapy.
-Fortunately, it looks like this nursing home employs registered nurses.
+In the final category we looked at, this nursing home was awarded an impressive grade grade of B+ in our short-term care category.
+With this score, the nursing home topped off a very strong report card.
+Short-term care ratings are based on a nursing home's quantity of skilled highly skilled professionals.
+This includes a wide range of nursing services, ranging from registered nurses to physical and speech therapists, in addition to other types of therapy.
+Fortunately, it appear that this facility employs registered nurses.
 Not every facility employs these skilled professionals.
-However, according to the data this nursing home provided, it does not look like the facility employs physical therapists.
-The final datapoint we considered in this area is the percentage of patients who were able to leave the facility and return to the community.
-We found that 6.8 percent of this nursing home's patients were able to return home.
+On the other hand, according to the data this nursing home provided, they do not appear to employ physical therapists.
+Finally, we considered the percentage of patients who were able to return to the community from this nursing home.
+We found that 5 percent of this nursing home's residents returned home.

 Rating Over Time